AdguardTeam/KnowledgeBaseDNS/docs/private-dns/connect-devices/mobile-and-desktop/linux.md

 ## Use AdGuard VPN CLI

-You can set up Private AdGuard DNS using the AdGuard VPN CLI (Command Line Interface).
-To get started with AdGuard VPN CLI, you’ll need to use a terminal.
+You can set up Private AdGuard DNS using the AdGuard VPN CLI (command-line interface).
+To get started with AdGuard VPN CLI, you’ll need to use Terminal.

 1. Install AdGuard VPN CLI by following [these instructions](https://adguard-vpn.com/kb/adguard-vpn-for-linux/installation/).
 1. Access [settings](https://adguard-vpn.com/kb/adguard-vpn-for-linux/settings/).
-1. To set a specific DNS server, use the command: `adguardvpn-cli config set-dns <server_address>`

-    where `<server_address>` is your private server’s address.
+1. To set a specific DNS server, use the command: `adguardvpn-cli config set-dns <server_address>`, where `<server_address>` is your private server’s address.

-1. Activate the DNS settings by entering `adguardvpn-cli config set-system-dns on`
+1. Activate the DNS settings by entering `adguardvpn-cli config set-system-dns on`.

 ## Configure manually on Ubuntu (linked IP or dedicated IP required)